By Bobby Mihalik

 Humber Athletics Sports Information

-ETOBICOKE, Ont – Day One of the 2018 OCAA women’s basketball championship at Humber College Athletic Centre in Etobicoke, Ont. began with a quarterfinal matchup between the Seneca Sting (13-4, 2nd East) and the Mohawk Mountaineers (17-3, 3rd West).
-After overcoming several squandered leads, the Mountaineers came out victorious over the Sting by a score of 71-57 and advanced to the semi-final round.
+ETOBICOKE, Ont – Day Three of the 2018 OCAA women’s basketball championship at Humber College Athletic Centre in Etobicoke, Ont. continued Sunday afternoon with a bronze medal matchup between the Mohawk Mountaineers (17-3, 3rd West) and the Niagara Knights (14-6, 4th West).
+Overcoming a Knights team that challenged for the lead the entire game, the Mountaineers defeated the Knights 92-87 to take home the OCAA bronze medal.